HydroModPy/HydroModPy/docs/readthedocs/source/capability_gallery/cases/brutsaert_recession_linearized_deep_1d.rst

 - steady uniform recharge used only to build the initial saturated state,
 - transient recession started by switching recharge off,
 - comparison performed on outlet discharge `Q(t)`.
-- Available solver variants: MODFLOW-NWT, MODFLOW 6, Boussinesq.
+- Available solver variants: MODFLOW-NWT, MODFLOW 6, MODFLOW 6 irregular triangles, Boussinesq.

 What It Shows
 -------------